RolandRitt/Matlab-genNoisyData/README.md

 %           dimension of the random data vector
 %
 %           m := number of realisations of random data vector;
 %
+%           y0 := a column vector of size [dx1]; to this vector, the
+%           generated noise with given covariance is added.
+%
 %
 % Return Parameters :